Skip to content

 Graph Grounding

-Graph grounding is the process by which the Copilot Orchestrator retrieves relevant content from the Microsoft Graph to provide context for the LLM.
+Graph grounding is the process by which Microsoft 365 Brain (the Copilot Orchestrator) retrieves relevant content from the Microsoft Graph to provide context for the LLM.

 How Graph Grounding Works

-1. Query formulation: The orchestrator converts the user's natural language prompt into one or more Graph API queries
+1. Query formulation: Microsoft 365 Brain converts the user's natural language prompt into one or more Graph API queries or search requests

 2. Permission-scoped search: Queries execute within the user's security context -- only content the user has permission to access is returned